 Healthier Neighborhoods, Better Choices

-For over 35 years, 1000 Friends has worked to support vibrant communities for all Oregonians to live, work, and play.
+For more than 40 years, 1000 Friends has worked to support vibrant communities for all Oregonians to live, work, and play.

 Oregon's population has certainly grown since 1000 Friends was formed in 1975, but we don't have to lose our cherished quality of life as the state continues to grow.
 Oregon's innovative land use planning system provides the tools to keep our communities vibrant, livable and healthy while accommodating future growth.